ccwang002/ccwang002.github.io/content/blogs/2022-03/thesis_in_latex.md

 [old post about zotero][zotero-post]

+## Writing thesis in LaTeX is easy and rewarding (once it's set up)
+LaTeX and its ecosystem, in my opinion, has the following advantages over WYSIWYG editors (e.g., Word and Google Doc):

+- Precise control of the layout
+- Automatic positioning of float objects (figures and tables)
+- Programmable and reusable visual components, especially powered by some packages
+- Excellent bibliography management
+- Excellent equation display

+The advantages above are stronger when the document gets longer, as WYSIWYG editors start to slow down and become difficult to make big changes across the document, say, to change the figure style across the whole document, or to swap some figures and sections.

+On the other hand, in LaTeX, the workflow is the same.
+While the compilation time becomes longer, it is usually running in the background and I have adapted to check the output only periodically.
+I appreciate its reliability when my document reaches 100 pages.
+With the correct syntax, it will work.
+I can just focus on the writing and leave everything else to LaTeX.

 ## Why I didn't use LaTeX much during my PhD
 I didn't really have many chances to use LaTeX during my PhD.
 It's usually not worth the effort to use LaTeX for documents less than 50 pages.